Sirenia: Diet in captivity

 Manatees tend to do well in a captive environment and have been known to thrive.
 However, it can be difficult to replicate the conditions of their natural environment to the extent necessary to maintain a manatee at its healthiest; the typical diet fed to captive manatee populations may contain insufficient quantities of the nutrients they need.

 Manatee captive-fed diets vary greatly from the manatee's diet in the wild.
-In captivity manatees are fed 70–80% leafy green vegetables, 10–20% dried forage, and 5% vegetables and fruits.
+In captivity, manatees are fed 70–80% leafy green vegetables, 10–20% dried forage, and 5% vegetables and fruits.
 Dried forage is foods such as hay and timothy grass, which are often used as horse and cattle feed.
 The vegetables and fruits that are fed to manatees include romaine lettuce, carrots, and apples.
-In their natural habitat approximately half of the manatee's diet is marine or estuarine plants.
+In their natural habitat, approximately half of the manatee's diet is marine or estuarine plants.
 When compared to the captive diet, aquatic plants have more dry matter and soluble neutral detergent fiber, and less digestible nutrients.
 Although more easily digestible nutrients may seem to represent a better diet, a manatee's gastrointestinal tract is adapted to the wild diet through microbial processes of fermentation.

+Rescue and rehabilitation efforts often involve orphaned infant manatees.
+In captivity, young manatees will be bottle-fed an amino acid-based milk formula that includes a protein source, oils, and a stabilizing agent.
+This concoction is supplemented with vitamins.
+During intake, young manatees might require electrolytes via intravenous hydration or even tube feeding if they continuously reject the bottle.
+After six months, they will be introduced to solid foods like romaine and iceberg lettuce, pumpkin, and root vegetables.
+After a year and a half, the weaning process will begin and the juvenile manatees will be offered less and less milk during feeding times, slowly transitioning to a completely solid food diet.